 For example we’ve visited Playa San Josecito south of Drake Bay on the remotest corner of the Osa Peninsula several times.
 We’ve arrived by 4WD or by a combination of plane and boat (and once on foot but that’s usually not an option).
 It’s literally at the end of the road and definitely a fun 4WD adventure getting there but once we arrive the vehicle just sits there for a week (there’s nowhere to drive).

-In general we prefer flying in for a few reasons.
+We’ve enjoyed the adventure overland a couple of times but in general we prefer flying/boating in for a few reasons.

 - A large capable four wheel drive costs around $100 a day to rent or $500 for a five day visit.
 Airfare is between $110 and $200 per person round trip so it’s cheaper to fly for 2 people and about the same for three.

 - Flying takes 45 minutes.
 Driving takes 10 hours.

 - On one visit the SUV wasn’t going anywhere for a few days even if we wanted to because torrential rains washed out the entrance road the night we arrived.
 We’re fortunate enough to travel six or eight weeks at a time and if we get stuck somewhere for three or four days it’s no big deal but if you’re supposed to be back at work on Monday…

 - You break it you bought it…see “Insurance VOID” above.
 It’s nerve wracking when you start sliding sideways towards a tree and you know if you don’t stop in time it’s going to cost you a few grand a well as the better part of a day or two.